 Landscape Collateral.
 Based on a cost plus a 15% contingency supported by written bid from a contractor.
 If the Landscape Plan is not fully executed by the designated date, then the HOC is authorized to cause the Landscape Plan to be completed and paid for with the Landscape Collateral.

 Improvement Completion Guarantee.
-Two percent (2%) of the estimated cost of construction of the Improvements as provided on the San Miguel County Building Permit.
-If the construction of exterior Improvements are not completed within 24 months of issuance of San Miguel County Building Permit, subject to any extensions approved by the HOC, the Owner shall, within five (5) days of the completion deadline, post additional guarantee funds in the amount of one percent (1%) of the of the estimated cost of construction of the improvements as provided on the San Miguel County building permit, and shall do so every year thereafter until Improvements are completed (“Additional Completion Collateral”). -
+Two percent (2%) of the Improvements as provided by the Contractor’s estimated cost of construction.

 Clean-Up Deposit.
 A set fee determined by the current Fee Schedule.